eponsonby/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 <h4><span class="fa fa-check"></span> Do</h4>
 <h5>Only include content that the job seeker needs</h5>
 * Only include information about qualifications - don’t include background checks, job locations, etc.
-* Use the qualifications from [OPM’s Qualifications Standards Handbook](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/) as a guide when writing the job announcement, but make sure to use plain language.
+* You must use the exact language from the [OPM Qualifications Standards Handbook](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/) when writing the job announcement.
 * Include education requirements, if there are any.
 * Include how to substitute education for experience, if needed.